Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Chungah uses simple, fresh ingredients to make amazing-tasting meals for friends and family.
 This chicken dish is flavored with honey and garlic; potatoes and vegetables simmer in the same pot so your entire meal is done at once.

 - Look for a cooker large enough to use for casseroles or whole chickens.
-Six- to 7-quart is ideal.
+Six- to seven-quart is ideal.

 - Glass or clear plastic lids are preferable so that you can see your food without removing the lid.